pine-vm/pine/guide/how-to-configure-and-deploy-your-elm-full-stack-app.md

-# How to Configure and Deploy Your Kalmit Web App
+# How to Configure and Deploy Your Elm Full-Stack App

-Following is the easiest way to build and deploy your full-stack Elm app:
+Following is the easiest way to build and deploy your Elm full-stack app:

 + Make sure you have [Docker](https://www.docker.com) installed.
 + Clone this repository.